MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

 ### Elastic Block Store (EBS)
 * Supports the creation of network drives that can be attached to an EC2 instance.
-* Existence of EBS volume persists regardless of the state of EC2 instances.
-  * Therefore, the EBS volume can exist even if its associated EC2 instance is terminated or even if it never has an associated EC2 instance at all.
+* EBS volumes can exist even if its associated EC2 instance is terminated or even if it never has an associated EC2 instance at all.
 * Bounded to a single AZ.
-  * However it can be migrated across as a snapshot (backup).
+  * However it can be migrated across AZs or Regions as a **snapshot** (backup).
+      * Snapshots can be taken at any point - however it is recommended to detach the volume from its associated instance(s) first to maintain integrity.
 * An EC2 instance can have many EBS volumes attached to it at the same time.
-* Depending on the EBS type, it can either be restricted to being attached to at most one instance at a time or, if it is Nitro-enabled, can attach to multiple at a time with multi-attach.
+* Depending on the EBS type, it can either be restricted to being attached to at most one instance at a time or, if everything is Nitro-enabled, the EBS volume can be attached to multiple instances at a once with **Multi-Attach**.
 * Billing is based on capacity where capacity is a mixture of:
   * Volume storage size
   * Input/Output Operations per Second (IOPS)
   * Throughput
 * EBS volumes can be useful for failovers as they can be detached from one instance and attached to another quickly.
-* An EBS volume can be set to be deleted upon termination of the instance that it attached to.
+* An EBS volume can be set to be deleted upon termination of the instance that it is attached to.
   * By default, the root volume is set to delete upon termination.
   * By default, no other volumes are set to delete upon termination.
   * This setting is easily toggled for any specific volume.